Inotuzumab Ozogamicin and Post-Induction Chemotherapy in Treating Patients With High-Risk B-ALL, Mixed Phenotype Acute Leukemia, and B-LLy

 Healthy Subjects: No

 End Date: May 31, 2027

 - B-ALL and MPAL patients must be enrolled on APEC14B1 and consented to eligibility studies (Part A) prior to treatment and enrollment on AALL1732.
-Note that central confirmation of MPAL diagnosis must occur within 7 business days after enrollment for MPAL patients.
+Note that central confirmation of MPAL diagnosis must occur within 22 days of enrollment for suspected MPAL patients.
 If not performed within this time frame, patients will be taken off protocol.

 - APEC14B1 is not a requirement for B-LLy patients but for institutional compliance every patient should be offered participation in APEC14B1.
 B-LLy patients may directly enroll on AALL1732.

 - Patients must be > 365 days and < 25 years of age

 - White blood cell count (WBC) criteria for patients with B-ALL (within 7 days prior to the start of protocol-directed systemic therapy):